miguelmartfern/BlockDiagrams/README.md

-# blockdiag
+# BlockDiagrams

-**blockdiag** is a lightweight Python library for drawing horizontal block diagrams using Matplotlib.
+**BlockDiagrams** is a lightweight Python library for drawing horizontal block diagrams using Matplotlib.
 It simplifies the visual creation of system and signal diagrams with functions to add blocks, arrows, summation nodes, and multipliers.

 ---